witnet/documentation/docs/protocol/data-requests/examples.md

 is normally distributed around the half-range, i.e. it will fall in any of the `[0, 127]` or `[128, 255]` sub-ranges with a 50% probability.

-Finally, it checks in which side of the half-range did the point actually fall and maps that into a `String` with value `heads` or `tails`.
+Finally, it checks which side of the half-range the point actually fell, and maps that onto a `String` with value `heads` or `tails`.

 ### Retrieval stage